moazamdev/hemocell/README.md

 ## Developer

-HemoCell was developed by [Moazam Ali](https://www.linkedin.com/in/moazamdev/) (Moazam Ali)[https://www.linkedin.com/in/moazamdev/], a software engineer with experience in web development.
+HemoCell was developed by [Moazam Ali][https://www.linkedin.com/in/moazamdev/], a software engineer with experience in web development.

 ## Instructions to Run